-Proposed substantial amendments to the Plan and/or Action Plan shall be published in a newspaper of general circulation, the local newspaper serving the affected area and, if indicated by the demographics of the affected area (see population percentages in Section III.
-B.,herein) applicable minority and non-English newspapers serving the area.
-Proposed substantial amendments will also be placed on the CD Program Department's web site.
+Proposed substantial amendments to the Consolidated Plan and/or Action Plan and/or the AFH shall be published in a newspaper of general circulation, the local newspaper serving the affected area and, if indicated by the demographics of the affected area, (see population percentages in Section III.
+B., herein) applicable minority and non-English newspapers serving the area.
+Proposed substantial amendments will also be placed on the Community Development Division’s website.
 The publication for an activity proposed for cancellation shall include a description of the activity, original activity budget, current budget balance and justification for the cancellation.
 The publication for new activities shall include an activity description, proposed activity budget, activity purpose and activity beneficiaries.
 The publication for revisions to existing activities shall include a description of the original activity, the proposed changes, any budget changes and the reason(s) for the change(s).
-In addition, each publication shall announce an upcoming public hearing before the Board of Supervisors which will provide opportunity for public comment directly to the Board regarding the proposed amendment.
-Comments prior to the meeting are always welcome at the CD Program Department (see Section VI., herein).
+In addition, each publication shall announce an upcoming public hearing before the Board of Supervisors that will provide opportunity for public comment directly to the Board regarding the proposed amendment.
+Comments prior to the meeting are always welcome at the Community Development Division (see Section VI., herein).
 This public hearing notice shall be published a minimum of thirty (30) calendar days prior to the date of the hearing.

-The above process shall also apply to cooperative agreement cities for all proposed Plan amendments pursuant to activities located within their respective jurisdiction.
-The City Council shall conduct a public meeting or hearing prior to the thirty (30) day public comment period and will act to recommend approval or denial of the amendment by resolution and forward the documentation to the CD Program Department prior to the date of the public hearing before the Board of Supervisors.
+The above process shall also apply to cooperative agreement cities for all proposed substantial Plan amendments pursuant to activities located within their respective jurisdiction.
+The City Council shall conduct a public meeting or hearing prior to the thirty (30) day public comment period and will act to recommend approval or denial of the amendment by resolution and forward the documentation to the Community Development Division prior to the date of the public hearing before the Board of Supervisors.
 The Board shall have final approval authority regarding the Plan amendment before it is submitted to HUD.

 County-owned facilities - Until the County ceases to be an Entitlement Jurisdiction and for a subsequent period of five (5) years.